Dear Moms of a Vaccine-Injured Children,

 The second thing I want to say to you is, you’re strong.

 You’re strong to face people who don’t understand your struggles.
-Who shy away from talking about or being around your child.
-Who may stare or point at your child in public because of strange behaviors or meltdowns.
+Those who shy away from talking about or being around your child.
+Those who may stare or point at your child in public because of strange behaviors or meltdowns.

 You’re strong for trying to heal your child.
 For successfully healing your child, in some cases, when they said it couldn’t be done!
 I know that, for many kids, it can happen, mama.
 And if you’re not at that point with your child, keep going.
 You might be there someday.
 I sincerely hope that you are.

 I also hope that we can get the information we need to prove that this is really happening.
 So that other parents know, and can make an informed choice about whether or not they want to vaccinate.
 So that they know which is the greater risk to their child (since it can differ from child to child).
 So that they won’t face the mockery and the ridicule for whatever they decide, and especially not if their child is one of the unfortunate ones….

 Mama, you and your child deserve to be recognized, for all that you are and all that you do.

 I want to help you, mama.
 I want to give you and your child a voice.
 Your story deserves to be recognized.
 Other people need to know that vaccine injury isn’t silent, it isn’t pretend.
 It isn’t so rare that you’ll never know anyone who struggles with it.
 It’s real, and it’s a daily part of life.

 If you have your story written up, mama, please share a link to it in the comments.
 I’ll add them throughout the day, so that we have a long list of stories that people can read.
 So that they can know the truth.

 - In the Beginning: Vaccine Injury

 Get our FREE no-nonsense vaccine guide.
 Answer your questions with rational, fact-based information instead of fear.